bazelbuild/bazel-website/contributing.md

 <a name="compile-bazel"></a>
 ### Compiling Bazel

-To test out bazel, you need to compile it.
-To compile a development version of Bazel, you need a the latest released version of bazel, which can be [compiled from source](/versions/master/docs/install.html#compiling-from-source).
+To test Bazel, you need to compile it.
+To compile a development version of Bazel, you need a the latest released version of Bazel, which can be [compiled from source](/versions/master/docs/install.html#compiling-from-source).

 `bazel build //src:bazel` builds the Bazel binary using `bazel` from your PATH